elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 User
 ```

 Notice that we referred to structs as **bare** maps because none of the protocols implemented for maps are available for structs.
-For example, you can't enumerate nor access a struct:
+For example, you can neither enumerate nor access a struct:

 ```iex
 iex> john = %User{}